microsoft/art/azureml/README.md

   - [Training](#training)
   - [Service Deployment](#service-deployment)

-Mosaic allows users to find similar artworks by featurizing artwork images using a pretrained Keras model, normaling the resultant vector, and loading them into a ball tree to quickly query for other artwork with a similar featurization and filtered by either culture or classification (m).
+Mosaic allows users to find similar artworks by featurizing artwork images using a pretrained Keras model, normalizing the resultant vector, and loading them into a ball tree to quickly query for other artwork with similar featurizations filtered by either culture or classification (m).

 ## File Structure